 - Purpose-built rental accommodation: homes with communal areas, such as a concierge desk or onsite gym.

 Many rental properties will be listed as being furnished or unfurnished, while in some cases the landlord may be flexible about letting you decide which option you prefer.
 While a furnished property may take away the hassle of having to buy lots of new furniture, damaging the existing landlord's furniture or fittings may increase the risk of your deposit being swallowed up.

-Once you have a firm idea of what you're looking for and where, it's time to start searching for the right rental property for you.
+Once you have a firm idea of what you're looking for and where, it's time to start searching for the right rental property.
 These days, searching for rental properties has never been easier and there are plenty of ways to track down the one for you.

-A property portal, such as PrimeLocation, is the best place to search tens of thousands of properties all over the country and abroad.
-In fact, according to research by PrimeLocation, property hunters rate the Internet as their preferred and most used source for finding property.
-You can search for property to rent on PrimeLocation.com right now.
+A property portal, such as PrimeLocation, is the best place to search thousands of properties all over the country and abroad.
+In fact, according to research by PrimeLocation, property hunters rate the internet as their preferred and most used source for finding property.

-- Convenience: search amongst the properties of thousands of agents, all in one place
+- Convenience: search among the properties of thousands of agents, all in one place

-- Greater choice: search by price, number of bedrooms, location, or by keywords
+- Effective search: list and filter properties by price, number of bedrooms, location, or by keywords

-- Access to photos and floorplans: get detailed information on each individual property
+- Access photos and floorplans: get detailed information on each individual property

-- Getting e-mail alerts: Register with PrimeLocation.com and get free e-mails alerts about suitable properties to rent as soon as they come to market
+- Get free email alerts: register with PrimeLocation and receive alerts about suitable properties to rent as soon as they come to market

-- Managing saved properties: you can save and manage relevant properties to rent that you find on the site in your own 'myPrimeLocation' dedicated area, exclusive to you
+- Manage saved properties: save and manage relevant properties to rent that you find on the site in your own 'myPrimeLocation' dedicated area, exclusive to you

-- Finding the letting agents with the best properties: a great place to start finding lettings agents to register with.
-Search for letting agents in your area now
+- Find letting agents with the best properties: search for letting agents in your area now

 Other ways of searching